To use probiotics… or not to use probiotics – that is the question (when you have Small Intestine Bacterial Overgrowth).

 - How to choose your own product based on what you’ve learned

-I hope this article cleared up any misconceptions you had about probiotics and SIBO – and that you’ll join us at the Masterclass to learn how to pick the right probiotic for YOU and ask Dr. Hawrelak your questions!
+I hope this article cleared up any misconceptions you had about probiotics and SIBO – and that you’ll watch the masterclass to learn how to pick the right probiotic for YOU.

 There’s not one probiotic that works for everyone (Just Thrive is a great fit for me, but it might not be for you!) – that’s why I love this Masterclass – it teaches YOU how to pick the right probiotic for you.